burgreen/stack-proteus/README.md

 Files needed to build a Proteus (python3 branch) software stack via Spack.

-NOTE: The OSX [clang-9.1] build process currently has a show-stopper hiccup while building `daetk`.
+NOTE: The OSX [clang-9.1] build process currently has a show-stopper hiccup while linking `daetk`.

 Installation of files
 ---------------------